lgtmco/lgtm-docs/content/install.md

 > teams and enterprises in the future.
 Please contact
 > [@bradrydzewski](mailto:brad@drone.io) if you have any questions or concerns.

+# Requirements

+LGTM ships as a single binary file inside a minimalist 20 MB Docker image.
+Docker is the only dependency.
+If you are planning on integrating with GitHub Enterprise it requires version 2.4 or higher.

 # Installation

 Get started by downloading the image from DockerHub: